tera-private-mods/fps-utils/README.md

   I don't have a patreon because I enjoy being poor, so send me memes on discord instead!

 ### ps.
 This is a new fork and a new project for me, and is going to be rewritten/updated more in the future !fps 2 should work better, however don't use it in PVP or you'll be in for a REALLY bad time.
+I haven't actually had time to test it so it might not work.

 ## How to use:
 * Setup tera-proxy by meishuu (https://github.com/meishuu/tera-proxy)